AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

    By default, all countries in the list are selected.
 To select multiple countries, hold down the Ctrl key (PC) or the Command key (Mac) and click each item.

-1. In the **[!UICONTROL Zip/Postal Code is Optional for]** list, select each country where you conduct business that does not require a ZIP or postal code to be included as part of the street address.
+1. Use the **[!UICONTROL Zip/Postal Code is Optional for]** list to select each country where you conduct business that does not require a ZIP or postal code to be included as part of the street address.

 1. In the **[!UICONTROL European Union Countries]** list, select each country in the EU where you conduct business.